jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 git clone git@github.com:jaredhendrickson13/pfsense-api.git
 ```

-### Step 3: Run the vagrant-build.sh script
+#### Step 3: Run the vagrant-build.sh script

-From the project root, run the `vagrant-build.sh` script to create a virtual machine with the correct FreeBSD version
-and build the package:
+From the project root, run the `vagrant-build.sh` script to create a FreeBSD virtual machine and build the package:

 ```bash
 sh vagrant-build.sh